facebook/prophet/docs/_docs/handling_impact_of_covid-19.md

 For our case study of pedestrian activity, the day-of-week seasonality of our models in the previous sections shows that there was a lot more activity on Friday (and to an extent Thursday and Saturday) compared to other days of the week.
 If we're not sure whether this will still hold after lockdowns are lifted (especially given that vaccines weren't yet rolled out widely when the lockdown was lifted), we can add _conditional seasonalities_ to the model.
 Conditional seasonalities are explained in more detail [here](https://facebook.github.io/prophet/docs/seasonality,_holiday_effects,_and_regressors.html#seasonalities-that-depend-on-other-factors).

+First we define boolean columns in the history dataframe that flag "pre covid" and "post covid" times:

 ```python
 # Python
 df2 = df.copy()